 Pressure cooking

 This is my favorite way to cook rutabagas (and most of my veggies).
-Pressure cooking helps to retain all the nutrients and flavor and cooks rutabagas very quickly.
+Pressure cooking helps to retain essential nutrients and flavor and cooks rutabagas very quickly.
 I use a stove-top pressure cooker, but you can also use an Instant Pot.

 Rutabagas will cook up soft and mashable when cooked at high pressure for 10 minutes.